ThomasCaneday/NoteTaker/README.md

 2. The transcription will be saved in `transcription.txt` and printed in the console.

+### Summarizing a Text File into Lecture Notes

+1. Run the `summarize.py` script to summarize the content of a `.txt` file into lecture notes using OpenAI's GPT-4:

+    ```sh
+    python summarize.py
+    ```

+2. Ensure you provide the correct file path and OpenAI API key in the script.
+The summarized lecture notes will be printed in the console.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.